gustwindjs/gustwind/documentation/node-compatibility-plan.md

 - The latest Vite docs show this path is viable on Node 24:
   - `createServer(...)` and `server.middlewareMode` provide a custom-server integration path
   - `configureServer` allows Gustwind-specific middleware wiring
-  - `handleHotUpdate` and `server.ws` can replace the current custom reload transport
+  - `server.ws` can replace the current custom reload transport
 - This would simplify or replace the current Deno-specific dev code in:
   - `gustwind-dev-server/mod.ts`
   - `plugins/file-watcher/mod.ts`